zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/Tips.md

 7. **Reinforce weaknesses** by writing your own essay and comparing its structure (not just the content) to the sample.

 ---

-## How to Write a Task 2 Essay

-This guide focuses on **double-question essays**.
-However, the some principles that we will cover here apply to other types of questions.

-### Example Question

-_"Nowadays, more tasks at home and work are being performed by robots.
-Why do you think this is happening?
-Is it a positive or negative development?"_

 ### Double-Question Essay Structure

 1. **Introduction**: Introduce the topic (_"Nowadays, more tasks at home and work are being performed by robots."_).